whatl3y/linr/README.md

 5. `-b|--body` **body params**: parameters to pass to the endpoint in the body for POST requests (ex. -b "{\\"key\\":\\"value\\"}") (default `null`)
 6. `-k|--key` **JSON data key**: a string representing the structure of the returned JSON object.
 If not provided, linr expects plain text of just a numerical value returned (default `null`, meaning expecting plain text value from endpoint)
 7. `-d|--delay` **delay between requests**: number of milliseconds to wait between subsequent requests (default 100 milliseconds)

+## Special Thanks

+The charts are ASCII charts built using [asciichart](https://github.com/kroitor/asciichart).
+Thanks to the author/contributors for building such a cool and easy to use, free (MIT License) tool!